microsoft/DynamicProto-JS/README.md

 * Smaller code as the internal properties and methods when defined within the instance can be minified.
 * As the resulting generated code can be better minified this *should* result in a smaller minified result and therefore better load times for your users.

-## When to use
-While this helper was originally created to support better minification for generated code via TypeScript, it is not limited to only being used from within TypeScript.

-And as with including any additional code into your project there is a trade off that you need to make before using this helper which is the size of the additional code of this utility vs the minification gains that *may* be obtained.
-As in most cases of creating JavaScript code for better minfication if your code doesn't expose or provide a lot of public methods or only uses un-minifiable "names" less than 2 times then the potential gains may not be worth the additional bytes.

-And yes at the end of the day, if you are creating JS classes directly in Javascript you *should* be able to create a simplier one-off solution that would result in smaller output as this project needs to be generic to be able to support all use-cases.

 ## Basic Usage
 ```typescript
 import dynamicProto from "@microsoft/dynamicproto-js";